-The Secretary's Award for Public-Philanthropic Partnerships Housing and Community Development in Action
+The Secretary's Award for Public-Philanthropic Partnerships

+Housing and Community Development in Action

-Estimated giving by the nation's more than 86,700 foundations totaled nearly \$76 billion in 2018 (Giving USA, 2019).
-Not only do foundations provide valuable financial resources for nonprofit providers, but they are also led by a board of trustees and staff who provide expert knowledge of the challenges and opportunities faced by the communities they serve.
+In a year of unprecedented events and challenges, charitable giving reached a record \$471.44 billion in 2020.
+(Giving USA, 2021).
+Not only do foundations provide valuable financial resources for nonprofit providers, but they also are led by a board of trustees and staff who provide expert knowledge of the challenges and opportunities faced by the communities they serve.
 These human resources facilitate the capacity of foundations to provide leadership on issues like housing and community development.
 By strengthening the connection between the U.S. Department of Housing and Urban Development (HUD) and philanthropy, this award highlights the power of collective impact that can be achieved through publicphilanthropic partnerships between government entities and foundations.